DamienFruleux/ZCU111-Doc/2-AXI-Stream_RF-Data-Converter.md

 For each sampling rate, you need to adapt the AXI4-Stream bus upstream.
 In practice, it is only necessary to adjust the frequency of the clock, because ADCs always used a **flow of 128 bits**: in **1 frame**, there are **8 samples of 16 bits** of data (i.e. 8 samples of 2 bytes).
 So **it used a 128 bits AXI4-Stream interface**.

 The ZCU111 has 8 DACs operating at **12-bit resolution**, up to a sampling rate of **4.096 GSa/s**.
+In practice, we will use in the code unsigned integers coded on 16 bits (uint16_t) : the 4 most significant bits are not representative.
+This still represents 25% of the data transferred unnecessarily.
+We will see later that it is possible to compress the data to avoid such waste

-As we have already seen in the previous document (on DMA), we can acquire a signal up to a sampling rate of 2 GSa/s with the PS (2.6 GSa/s max) and up to a sampling rate of 6 GSa/s with the PL (9.375 GSa/s max).
-I also remind that we can store 16 GSa in the PS and 2 GSa in the PL.
+As we have already seen in the previous document (on DMA), we can acquire a signal up to a sampling rate of 2.048 GSa/s with the PS (2.6 GSa/s max) and up to a sampling rate of 4.096 GSa/s with the PL (9.375 GSa/s max).
+I also remind that we can store up to 14 GSa (and not 16 GSa, this is not a mistake, we will explain next how, with RAM upgrade) and up to 2 GSa in the PL.

 I add below the details of the calculations, as well as the frequency of the necessary clock :

 - For a sampling rate of **1.024 GSa/s**, we need a throughput of **2 GB/s**, and therefore a **128 MHz clock**.
-We get a signal of **16 secs for the PS** and **2 secs for the PL**.
+We get a signal of **14 secs for the PS** and **2 secs for the PL**.

 > More precisely: 128 bits * 128 MHz = 16 384 x 10^6 bps = 16 Gbps = 2 GB/s (= 2 Go/s) = 1.024 GSa/s

 - For a sampling rate of **2.048 GSa/s**, we need a throughput of **4 GB/s**, and therefore a **256 MHz clock**.
-We get a signal of **8 secs for the PS** and **1 sec for the PL**.
+We get a signal of **7 secs for the PS** and **1 sec for the PL**.

 > More precisely: 128 bits * 256 MHz = 32 768 x 10^6 bps = 32 Gbps = 4 GB/s (= 4 Go/s) = 2.048 GSa/s

 - For a sampling rate of **4.096 GSa/s**, we need a throughput of **8 GB/s**, and therefore a **512 MHz clock**.
 We get a signal of **0.5 secs for the PL** (PS is not fast enough).

 > More precisely: 128 bits * 512 MHz = 65 536 x 10^6 bps = 64 Gbps = 8 GB/s (= 8 Go/s) = 4.096 GSa/s

-# Use multiple channels at the same time

-## Use multi DMA

-It is often necessary to work with several converters at the same time.

-The obvious method is easy to realize: just multiply the DMAs and run the code in parallel.

-However, most of the time it is necessary that the signals are synchronized, so that the information is available at the same time.
-This complicates things, because even if you write the code in C in a very optimized way, it is difficult to guarantee that the data is perfectly synchronized and available at exactly the same time.
-In some critical cases, this approximation is not possible, which is my case.

-## Use single DMA

-### With DACs

-For 2 perfectly synchronized DACs, the 2 signals (or channels) must be sent alternately in the same data stream.

-If we keep the same sampling frequency of the **total** signal and the same number of **total** samples, this obviously leads to a division by 2 of the sampling frequency **per channel**, and a division by 2 of the number of samples **per channel**.

-> For example, instead of having in the PS 1 signal composed of 14 GSa and sampled at 2.048 GSa/s, we will have 2 signals composed **in total** of 14 GSa and sampled **in total** at 2.048 GSa/s, which gives 7 GSa **per channel** and 1.024 GSa/s **per channel**.

-In the code, it is necessary to send to the DMA a buffer which contains the samples of channel A on the even data and the samples of channel B on the odd data.

-In the design, after the DMA, I need an IP that separates the even data from the odd data and sends them to channel A and channel B respectively.

-### With ADCs

-For 2 perfectly synchronized DACs, we do exactly the same thing, but in the opposite direction.

-In the design, before the DMA, we need an IP that joins the samples of channel A and channel B alternately on the even and odd data of the data stream.

-In the code, it is necessary to receive from the DMA the buffer that contains the samples of channel A on the even data and the samples of channel B on the odd data.

-# Compressing the data

-It is possible to compress the data: in fact, we specified a little earlier that the DAC data is on 14 bits, and the ADC data on 12 bits.

-However, the AXI Stream bus requires data on 16 bits (like the code afterwards which uses unsigned integers on 16 bits: u_int16), the remaining 2 or 4 MSB bits are simply set to zero!

-It is therefore possible to save respectively 12.5 and 25% of the flow necessary to send the same information.
-In the case of DACs, this is relatively low, but in the case of ADCs, the compression is very important!

-Although this is not necessary in the examples presented for the moment, it will be useful if we wish to use the 4 SFP28 connectors later on.
-Indeed, with a data rate of 4 * 25Gbps = 100 Gbps, i.e. 12.5 GB/s (or 12.5 Go/s), it is not possible to send 4 data streams from the ADCs at 2 GSa/s each, because this requires a cumulative data rate of 4*2GSa/s = 8GSa/s = 16 GB/s (= 16 Go/s).
-With a 25% compression (12 bits instead of 16), we get a throughput of 12 GB/s (= 12 Go/s), which is well compatible with the throughput of the 4 SFP28 ports.

-To do this, we need to perform an IP in Vivado that removes the 4 MSB bits from the RF signals of the ADCs and aggregates 4 * 12 bits into 3 * 16 bits before sending the data to the DMA.

-In the code, it will be necessary to add a function which selects the 12 bits of MSB and which adds 4 bits for each sample, in order to have again data on unsigned integers of 16 bits!

-todo : add schema

 # Technical Characteristics of RF parts